aknoss/me-fila/README.md

 ```
 cd client
-yarn dev
+npm run dev
 ```

 ```
 cd server
-yarn dev
+npm run dev
 ```

 Note: You will need to setup env variables and database connection for the server.
-See the .env.example file
+See the server/.env.example file

 - HOST_JWT_SECRET can be anything
 - USER_JWT_SECRET can be anything